kubernetes/website/content/en/docs/tasks/debug-application-cluster/audit.md

 ## Audit backends

 Audit backends persist audit events to an external storage.
-[Kube-apiserver][kube-apiserver] out of the box provides two backends:
+Out of the box, the kube-apiserver provides two backends:

 - Log backend, which writes events to a disk
 - Webhook backend, which sends events to an external API